Evie-ey/pdsnd_github/README.md

 most frequent times of travel, most popular stations and trips, total and average trip durations etc.

+## Getting Started

+The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+The following are things you need to have on your machine
+* Python 3.4 and above
+* IDE(sublime/visual studio code)
+* GIT

 ### Files used
-The following files will be used;
+The following files will be used
-bikeshare.py: This is the python script to be run
+>**bikeshare.py**: This is the python script to be run

-The following are the data files for the cities chicago.csv, new_york_city.csv, washington.csv
+>**Data files**:chicago.csv, new_york_city.csv, washington.csv

 ### Credits
 This project was part of a udacity course I was undertaking.